 If you’re looking to become a Linux expert, there are a lot of topics that you’ll need to cover.
-Since Linux is truly an extensive OS with quite a steep learning curve, some of these topics might be a tad bit more difficult than others.
-However, it’s worth studying and learning all of them, mainly because of all of the benefits that Linux provides to a savvy-programmer.
-In this LVM tutorial, however, we’ll focus on one, single Linux-based topic - Linux LVM.
+Since Linux is genuinely a great OS with quite a steep learning curve, some of these topics might be a tad bit more difficult than others.
+However, it’s worth studying and learning all of them, mainly because of various benefits that Linux provides to a savvy-programmer.
+In this tutorial, however, we’ll focus on one, single Linux-based topic - Linux LVM.

-Linux LVM is usually used when you have two or more hard drives installed and running on your machine.
-LVM allows you to easily group them together, which makes performing various different tasks on the machine that much more fluid and easier.
-The entirety of the partitioning process is performed through the comfort of the Linux command line.
-So, with that said, you can probably see why knowing what is LVM in Linux and how you should use it is such a big deal.
-You could easily say that Linux LVM is one of the core functions that a Linux developer / administrator should know and be proficient in using.
+You can use Linux LVM when you have two or more hard drives installed and running on your machine.
+Linux Logical Volume Manager allows you to quickly group them, which makes performing different tasks on the computer that much more fluid and more natural.
+The entirety of the partitioning process is achieved through the comfort of the Linux command line.
+So, with that said, you can probably see why knowing what Logical Volume Manager in Linux is and how you should use it is such a big deal.
+You could easily say that Linux LVM is one of the core functions that a Linux developer/administrator should know and be proficient in using.

 Jason is a professional system administrator, consultant, and author.
 He has utilized his Linux skills at companies such as Xerox, UPS, Hewlett-Packard, and Amazon.com.

 Jason has professional experience with CentOS, RedHat Enterprise Linux, SUSE Linux Enterprise Server, and Ubuntu.
 Jason also has experience supporting proprietary Unix operating systems including AIX, HP-UX, and Solaris.

 Jason is the author of "Linux for Beginners," "Python Programming," and "Command Line Kung Fu."